The definition of a JRPG (Japanese Role-Playing Game) is a bit ambiguous. On one hand, it can literally mean an RPG game that’s Japanese…

-The PS4 has a huge selection of JRPGs for you to choose from—these are some of the best JRPGs for the PS4.
-Just keep in mind that this list has a mix of both conventional and unconventional JRPGs.
+The PS4 has a huge selection of JRPGs for you to play.
+Here are some of the best JRPGs for the PS4.
+Just keep in mind that this list includes both conventional and unconventional JRPGs!

 1. Persona 5